 A clearomizers, as its name reveals, it’s a combination of “clear” and “atomizers”.
-In other words, its tank is made of a clear plastic tank.
+In other words, its tank is made of a clear plastic tank or Pyrex glass.

 Additionally, clearomizers are very easy to use.
 They have a drip tip, a clear glass tube and the atomizer (coil) inside.
 In addition, they are easy to refill, as you just need to drip the e-juice through the filling hole.

-Basically, the atomizer is replaceable, and you just need to unscrew it when you need to replace it for a new one.
+Moreover, the atomizer (coil) is replaceable, and you just need to unscrew it when you need to replace it for a new one.